 Areas of interest include:

 Dress includes articles, book and exhibition reviews, letters to the editor, and short reports.
 The complete archive for Dress from Volume 1, 1975 is available online for institutional subscribers and CSA members through instructions that can be found on the members-only website.
+The public Taylor and Francis website can be found here.

 Dress welcomes submissions of research articles, research reports, and visual essays.